wongzhenhao/DataFlow/README.md

 ```
 > DataFlow supports Python>=3.10 environments

-### ✅ 5.2 Verify Installation

-You can use the following command to check if DataFlow is installed correctly:
+After installation, you can use the following command to check if dataflow has been installed correctly:

 ```shell
 dataflow -v